rails/webpacker/README.md

 ## Integrations

-Webpacker ships with basic out-of-the-box integration for React, Angular, Vue and Elm.
+Webpacker ships with basic out-of-the-box integration.
 You can see a list of available commands/tasks by running `bundle exec rails webpacker`.

-Included integrations:
+Included install integrations:

 * React
-* Angular with TypeScript](./docs/integrations.md#react)
+* Angular with TypeScript
 * Vue
 * Elm
 * Svelte
 * Stimulus
 * CoffeeScript
+* Typescript
 * Erb

 See [Integrations](./docs/integrations.md) for further details.